deeprave/envex/README.md

 ## Overview

-This module provides a convenient interface for handling the environment, and therefore configuration of any application using 12factor.net principals removing many environment-specific variables and security-sensitive information from application code.
+This module provides a convenient interface for handling the environment, and therefore configuration of any application using 12factor.net principles removing many environment-specific variables and security-sensitive information from application code.

 An `Env` instance delivers a lot of functionality by providing a type-smart front-end to `os.environ`, providing a superset of `os.environ` functionality, including setting default values.